 Established in 2018, the Scholarship will be awarded to an upper-level student majoring in mathematics.
 Professor Smith taught many generations of Jaspers for over 50 years before retiring.

-The Walter C. Camas ’52 Scholarship established in 2015 by Robert G. Pulver’69 in memory of his uncle to provide tuition assistance to upper-level students enrolled in the School of Business who demonstrate high academic achievement.
+The Walter C. Camas ’52 Scholarship established in 2015 by Robert G. Pulver’69 in memory of his uncle to provide tuition assistance to upper-level students enrolled in the O'Malley School of Business who demonstrate high academic achievement.

 The Brother Raphael Cecchini Scholarship: Founded in 2007 by Robert M. Fink ’57 to gratefully acknowledge his former teacher.
-Available to full-time students enrolled in the School of Business who are in need of financial aid.
+Available to full-time students enrolled in the O'Malley School of Business who are in need of financial aid.
 To qualify for this award the student must hold a part-time job during the academic year.

-The Brother Francis Charters Memorial Scholarship: Founded by William P. Twomey of the class of 1967 in memory of Brother Francis Charters, Dean of the School of Business from 1961-66.
+The Brother Francis Charters Memorial Scholarship: Founded by William P. Twomey of the class of 1967 in memory of Brother Francis Charters, Dean of the O'Malley School of Business from 1961-66.

-The Dean Robert F. Vizza Scholarship: Established by Joan and Robert Vizza in 2014 to provide tuition assistance to academically superior students with unmet financial need who are enrolled in an undergraduate program in the School of Business.
+The Dean Robert F. Vizza Scholarship: Established by Joan and Robert Vizza in 2014 to provide tuition assistance to academically superior students with unmet financial need who are enrolled in an undergraduate program in the O'Malley School of Business.

 The Forster Educational Foundation Scholarship: Founded in 1993 by The Forster Educational Foundation to provide tuition assistance to students with unmet financial need who are enrolled in an undergraduate program leading to a degree in accounting.

-The Salvatore and Filomena Garofalo Family Scholarship: Founded in 2013 by Arthur Garofalo 'EE '65 in memory of his parents to provide tuition assistance to students enrolled in either the School of Business or the School of Engineering.
+The Salvatore and Filomena Garofalo Family Scholarship: Founded in 2013 by Arthur Garofalo 'EE '65 in memory of his parents to provide tuition assistance to students enrolled in either the O'Malley School of Business or the School of Engineering.

 The Joseph E. Hanlon ’58 Scholarship: Founded in 2000 by Joseph E. Hanlon, Class of 1958, in memory of his parents Joseph Hanlon and Anne J. La Cour.
-Financial aid will be provided to deserving undergraduates enrolled in the School of Business who are in need of tuition assistance to complete their degree programs and whose parents are not college graduates.
+Financial aid will be provided to deserving undergraduates enrolled in the O'Malley School of Business who are in need of tuition assistance to complete their degree programs and whose parents are not college graduates.

 The KPMG-John F. Azzariti ’73 Scholarship: Founded in 2012 by partners, retired partners and employees of KPMG LLP in memory of their esteemed colleague, John F. Azzariti.
-The scholarship will provide tuition assistance to a 4th year student with a major in accounting; and who has been admitted to the B.S. in Professional Accounting/Masters of Business Administration Program.
+The scholarship will provide tuition assistance to a fourth year student with a major in accounting; and who has been admitted to the B.S. in Professional Accounting/Masters of Business Administration Program.

-The Emmett P. Lynch ’66 Scholarship: Founded in 1998 by Emmett P. Lynch ’66 to provide tuition assistance to permanent residents of New York City who are enrolled in the School of Business and who have need of financial aid.
+The Emmett P. Lynch ’66 Scholarship: Founded in 1998 by Emmett P. Lynch ’66 to provide tuition assistance to permanent residents of New York City who are enrolled in the O'Malley School of Business and who have need of financial aid.

-The Richard J. Mahoney '50 Scholarship: In memory of Dennis R. Mahoney supports students with a declared major in the O'Malley School of Business.
+The Richard J. Mahoney '50 Scholarship: In memory of Dennis R. Mahoney '73 supports students with a declared major in the O'Malley School of Business.

 The Robert Charles McGrail Scholarship: Established in memory of Robert Charles McGrail by his family and friends.
 Open to a Business junior or senior commuter who demonstrates academic achievement and manifests potential for leadership.

-The Peter M. Musumeci, Jr and Linda M. Musumeci Scholarship: A full-tuition scholarship founded in 2007 by Peter M. Musumeci, Jr ’72 and Linda Musumeci to assist needy students enrolled in the School of Business during his/her junior and senior year.
+The Peter M. Musumeci, Jr and Linda M. Musumeci Scholarship: A full-tuition scholarship founded in 2007 by Peter M. Musumeci, Jr ’72 and Linda Musumeci to assist needy students enrolled in the O'Malley School of Business during his/her junior and senior year.

 The Patricia A. and James P. Maguire ‘56 Endowed Scholarship